TW-Smart-CoE/cross-connection-py/README.md

 # connection-py

-cross-connection is used to provide a cross-protocol pub/sub-mode connection library among multiple devices in LAN.
+cross-connection is used to provide a cross-protocol pub/sub-mode connection library among multiple devices.

 ### Features